thomas861205/vscode-settings/README.md

 # Processing

 > Processing is a java-based language.
-Using processing can easily accomplish some visual effect or pysical simulation.
+Using processing can easily accomplish some visual effects or physical simulation.
 But it isn't supported by Code Runner by default.
 We need to set up the processing-java in environment path first.

 > Let Code Runner recognize .pde(processing extension).

 > Add to the user setting.

 ```